emmems/emmems/README.md

 - 👋 Hi, I’m @emmems
 - 👀 I’m interested in mobile and backend development
-- 🌱 I’m currently learning golang and rust 🚀
-- 📫 How to reach me? go to emems.co and at the bottom you have my email!
+- 📫 How to reach me? write me an email piotr@lecenakodach.pl

 <!---
 emmems/emmems is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.